Technical Calculator

 \(Centroid = \dfrac{(x_1 + x_2 + x_3)}{3}, \dfrac{(y_1 + y_2 + y_3)}{3}\)

-Can a Centroid Be Outside of a Shape?
+Can a Centroid Be outside of a form?

-Yes!
-It can be.
-Remember that if a shape possesses an axis of symmetry, then its centroid point will always be located on that axis.
-Moreover, it is possible for the centroid of an object to be located outside of its geometric boundaries.
+sure! it could be. take into account that if a shape possesses an axis of symmetry, then its centroid point will usually be placed on that axis. furthermore, it's far viable for the centroid of an object to be positioned outside of its geometric barriers.